abi-7/2D-game/README.md

 <p>
   ✨This game is made using JavaScript and Kaboom.js (a JS library!) https://kaboomjs.com/
 </br>
-  ✨Inspiration for this game came from freeCodeCamp.com
+  ✨Inspiration for this game and how I learnt Kaboom came from https://www.freecodecamp.org/
 </p>